ami-iit/element_cfd-simulation/simulations/ironcub-automatic-cfd/pyfluent/README.md

 ## Intro

-This repo contains all the code to run automatic CFD simulation on iRonCub-Mk1 geometry using the _pyfluent API_ for _Python_.
+This repo contains all the code to run automatic CFD simulation on iRonCub-Mk1 and iRonCub-Mk3 geometries using the _pyfluent API_ for _Python_.
 The project is divided into:

 * **`auto-cfd-geom`**: the code here allows to generate geometries in _ANSYS Workbench_ starting from a given robot joint configurations file.
-The generated geometries can then be passed to the next cycle of the autometic process.
+The generated geometries can then be passed to the next cycle of the automatic process.

 * **`auto-cfd-mesh-py`**: here the code using the `pyfluent meshing API` is implemented generating a mesh on the iRonCub geometry and returning a `.cas` case file with all the required settings to perform aotomatic CFD simulations changing the attitude of the robot.